Erding

 photo the building had been demolished to make way for apartment

 buildings.
 The history of the building went back to the middle of the 19th century when it served as a brick factory.
 The entire Bründlhof area on which the brick factory was located was bought by Anton Selmair in 1905 in order to ensure, together with two other farms, the supply of the national spa centre he had planned.
 Initially, the building was used as a quarantine station for the clinic, which was a lung sanatorium at the time.
 With his sudden death in 1916, Anton Selmair's plans came to a standstill.
 His son Hans Selmair then ran a surgical practice in the building from 1922 when he came to Wartenberg after his father's death.
-During the Second World War wounded from bomb attacks were also treated there because the Munich hospitals were completely overwhelmed.
+During the war wounded from bomb attacks were also treated there because the Munich hospitals were completely overwhelmed.
 After the war, the Bründlhof was then run as a restaurant until 2015.
 In addition to the failed tenants - including a Viennese coffee house owner and a chain of restaurants with changing sub-tenants - the building itself was problematic.
 Most saw in it an "old box with horrendous heating costs".
 Around five million euros are to be invested in the two houses on the Bründlhof site, deemed necessary in order to remain competitive as the clinic wants to expand.

 Ismaning